B2B Buyer Journey Glossary

 Problem Recognition

 Problem recognition is the initial demand state where enterprise buyers identify a business challenge that may require a solution.
-Unlike consumer awareness, this often begins with performance gaps, regulatory changes, or initiatives rather than active solution research.
+Performance gaps, regulatory changes, or new executive initiatives tend to start this phase, not active solution research the way consumer awareness works.
 Gartner research shows this phase can last 6-18 months in enterprise software purchases.
+Most vendors show up after it ends.
+The ones who show up during it win.

 Related terms: